opaliss/opalissan/_pages/about.md

 ======

 I am a PhD student in the [Department of Mechanical and Aerospace Engineering](https://mae.ucsd.edu/) at UC San Diego, working under the guidance of Prof. [Boris Kramer](http://kramer.ucsd.edu/index.html).
-I am currently working on space weather modeling and prediction.
-In particular, applying methods of uncertainty quantification and reduced-order modeling.
+I am currently working on space weather modeling and forecasting.
+In particular, applying methods of uncertainty quantification and reduced-order modeling to predict the solar wind and upper atmosphere.
 Before UC San Diego, I attended San Diego State University where I completed my B.S. in Applied Mathematics and worked under the guidance of  Prof. [Christopher Curtis](https://cwcurtis.github.io/).
-Furthermore, as a Solar Physics Intern at [Predictive Science Inc.](https://www.predsci.com/portal/home.php) (2019-2021), I developed mesh generation software, an algorithm to track spatiotemporal properties of coronal holes, and a technique to map solar wind streams from the Sun to Earth.
+Furthermore, as an undergraduate, I worked as a Solar Physics Intern at [Predictive Science Inc.](https://www.predsci.com/portal/home.php) (2019-2021), where I developed mesh generation software, an algorithm to track spatiotemporal properties of coronal holes, and a technique to map solar wind streams from the Sun to Earth.

-My research interests are in mathematical modeling, numerical optimization, dynamical systems, and machine learning.
+My research interests are in data assimilation, machine learning, model-order reduction, and computational fluid dynamics.

 Recent News
 ======
+**Sept 26-30, 2022**: It was great to attend [Society for Industrial and Applied Mathematics conference on Mathematics of Data Science](https://www.siam.org/conferences/cm/conference/mds22) conference, where I gave a talk at the mini-symposium on *Data-driven, physics-informed methods for computational science*.

-**June 19-July 1, 2022**: I am looking forward to attending [Geospace Environment Modeling (GEM)](https://gemworkshop.org/) and [Solar Heliospheric and INterplanetary Environment (SHINE)](https://helioshine.org/) workshops at Waikiki, HI.
+**June 19-July 1, 2022**: I attended [Geospace Environment Modeling (GEM)](https://gemworkshop.org/) and [Solar Heliospheric and INterplanetary Environment (SHINE)](https://helioshine.org/) workshops at Waikiki, HI, where I presented a poster about ["Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference"](https://arxiv.org/abs/2203.13372).

 **May 21, 2022**: It was great to attend [Southern California Applied Mathematics Symposium (SOCAMS) conference](https://www.socams.org/) sponsored by SIAM and hosted by Harvey Mudd; where I presented about ["Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference"](https://arxiv.org/abs/2203.13372).